-Christchurch, New Zealand’s first official city, is the largest city on the South Island with a population of 390,000 residents.
-That makes it the third largest city in the country, behind Auckland and Wellington.
+Christchurch, New Zealand’s first official city, is the largest city on the South Island with 390,000 residents.
+That makes it the third-largest city in the country, behind Auckland and Wellington.

 A stop in “The Garden City” is a must when visiting New Zealand.

 You may know that it has been hit hard with several massive earthquakes as recently as 2016, which deserves attention.
 When you first arrive, it’s difficult to look beyond the chaos of fallen buildings and orange traffic cones.
 There are hundreds of hard hat-fitted construction workers putting the city back together.
 Paired with the sounds of construction, it can be an overwhelming introduction to a city.

 Don’t let this deter you, though.
 The community is thriving, and improvements continue.
 Innovation and creativity fill the holes left behind.
 It is a city in recovery, and your tourist dollars can make a big difference with its progress.

 Arrive by plane, train, bus, or car

 Christchurch International Airport services the city and region, making plane travel easy from within New Zealand or abroad.